Control Fire Ants in Commercial Fruits, Nuts, and Vegetables

 You can use a liquid drench for large mounds that need to be controlled quickly, but be sure to use an insecticide labeled for the crop being grown.
 Many insecticides commonly used in fruits and vegetables have label directions for mixing and applying as a fire ant mound drench.
 Products containing the active ingredients spinosad, permethrin, or carbaryl are especially effective.

 Use a watering can or similar container to mix and apply the drench.
 Just read the label, mix the specified amount of insecticide in water, and pour it over the mound.
 The key to success with liquid drenches is to use enough liquid to thoroughly soak the mound.
-Depending on the size of the mound, this ranges from one to two gallons.
+Depending on the size of the mound, this ranges from 1–2 gallons.
 Begin by applying about one-fourth of the total volume to a 10- to 12- inch band around the outside of the mound.
 This prevents the queen from escaping through underground foraging tunnels and improves control of workers.
 Then, apply the rest of the drench directly to the mound.
 Liquid drenches are messy and time-consuming to mix and apply, but they are a quick way to get rid of problem mounds.
 When applied properly, they will kill most of the ants within a few hours.

 Caution: Do not use dry mound treatments containing the active ingredient acephate around fruits and vegetables!
 Acephate is commonly used as a dry mound treatment in home lawns, but it must not be used around edible plants because it is a systemic insecticide that is readily absorbed by plant roots and carried into leaves and fruits.